mrdrbrdr/ultra-low-brightness/README.md

 **The swayosd Problem**: `swayosd-client --brightness X` actively sets hardware brightness to X%, overriding logarithmic values.

 **Solution**: Use `--custom-progress` to display OSD without triggering swayosd's brightness management.

+## Works on other distros?
+Written for Omarchy, but should work on any Wayland system with:
+- brightnessctl
+- swayosd-client (or remove the OSD lines)

 **Architecture**:
 1. Array of target percentages: `[0, 1, 2, 3, 4, 5, 10, 15, ..., 100]`